- Behavioral Health

-Clients affiliated with UT Southwestern may download Windows or Macintosh versions from the UT Southwestern Information Resources EndNote Download page.
+Clients affiliated with UT Southwestern may download Windows or Macintosh versions from the UT Southwestern Information Resources EndNote Download page (accessible on-campus or via VPN only).
 Please follow Information Resources guidelines.
-Users must be on-campus or using VPN to access this page.

 - EndNote X6 is now available for both Windows and Mac.